Henrik895/ml-donkey-car-project/README.md

 Augmented image:
 ![Augmented image](./readme-images/brightness1.jpg)

-In addition to brightness augmentation we have also created adversarial examples, which should make the model more resilient to image noise and also improve driving in the changing lighting conditions.
+In addition to brightness augmentation we have also created adversarial examples (we got the idea from a recently defended [masters thesis](https://comserv.cs.ut.ee/ati_thesis/datasheet.php?id=74730&year=2022)), which should make the model more resilient to image noise and also improve driving in the changing lighting conditions.
 Adversarial examples are images on which the pixels are changed in a way, which causes the model predict wrongly.
 In the case of model car the wrong prediction would be a wrong driving speed or a wrong driving direction.
 We used method that is somewhat similar to the Fast Gradient Sign Method.
 The approached used by us works as follows:
 - take an image and use our model to predict the car turning angle;
 - mean squared loss is calculated by using the prediction and the desired output;
 - input image gradients are calculated;